China's 1st private rocket fails after launch | New Country 923

 BEIJING (AP) — The first attempt by a private Chinese company to send a rocket into space has failed.

-Beijing-based Landscape said late Saturday that the first and second stage of its ZQ-1 rocket worked normally but something went wrong with the final of the three-stage rocket.
+Beijing-based Landspace said late Saturday that the first and second stage of its ZQ-1 rocket worked normally but something went wrong with the final of the three-stage rocket.

 It was the first three-stage rocket built by a private company in China.